Isabella’s story: “I’m no longer ruled by my acne”

 Nina talks about how she's raising daughter Millie – who has a lymphatic malformation – to be strong and confident in her own skin.

 Ela, 11, was born with a bilateral cleft lip and cleft of the soft palate.
-We’re sharing her story as part of our Christmas Appeal.
+Ella and her parents share her journey of acceptance and how Changing Faces has helped.

 Julie shares resources for anyone with a visible difference during the pandemic, and support for young people returning to school.